gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

   $ bowshockpy --read inputfile.py

 In the following there is a description of each parameter that should be included in the input file.
-For a comfortable usage, we encourage to download one of the :doc:`examples of input files <../examples/examples_inputfile>` and check this page as a reference, so the user can modify the parameters according to their scientific goals.
+We suggest to download one of the :doc:`examples of input files <../examples/examples_inputfile>` and check this page as a reference, so the user can modify the parameters according to their scientific goals.

 Specification of the desired outputs